Expert Advice

 Arriving in Paradise

-I didn't know what to expect in Barbados, mainly because of the pandemic.
-Anything could happen.
-We got off the plane and took a short ride (about two minutes) to customs.
+As it was our first time in Barbados, we didn't know what to expect.
+Anything could happen!
+We got off the plane and took a two-minute ride to customs.
 As we exited the bus, a gentleman named Chad held a sign that said "Laurie L."

-It was pretty cool, and we were happy to accept any extra help navigating the process.
-Chad was not only our greeter, but officially, his role was specifically to fast-track our customs process.
+We were happy to accept any extra help navigating the process.
+Chad was not only our greeter; he also streamlined our customs process.

-The Crane, a Hilton Grand Vacations Club, can set up a fast tracker for a small fee to walk you through the customs process.
+The Crane, a Hilton Grand Vacations Club can set up this process for a nominal fee to guide you through customs.
 Most importantly, this service gets you to the front of every line.
 Imagine being brought to the front of a line of about 100 people.

-He reviewed all our documentation (passport, Covid test results and vaccination status) and walked us through the entire process, which at the time of our trip, included another Covid test.
-The couple that traveled with us was so impressed — as was I. It was truly stress-free, and we were smiling the whole time.
+Chad reviewed our documentation, including our passport, and walked us through everything.
+The couple that traveled with us was impressed — as was I. It was truly stress-free, and we were smiling the whole time.

-Yes, smiling through customs and a Covid test.
-If you've never been to Barbados with vacation ownership, request this service through The Crane.
-You won't regret it, plus Chad made us feel so special.
+Yes, smiling through customs.
+If you've never been to Barbados with vacation membership, request this service through The Crane.
+You won't regret it — plus, Chad made us feel special.

 Customized Service to The Resort